Overview

 Frankfurt city walk

-Visit the Kaiserdom (Imperial Cathedral), also known as St. Bartholomew’s Cathedral.
-Despite its name, it is not an actual cathedral, as it has never been the seat of a bishop.
-It received its title because kings and emperors were elected and crowned here.
-The present Gothic structure is the fifth church known to have existed at this site, and has itself undergone modification and restoration.
+Explore the Kaiserdom, also known as St. Bartholomew’s Cathedral.
+Despite its name, it is not a true cathedral, as it has never served as the seat of a bishop.
+The title reflects its historic role as the site where kings and emperors were elected and crowned.
+The current Gothic structure is the fifth church known to stand on this site and has undergone several periods of modification and restoration over the centuries.

 Day 9